BZoennchen/supercollider-book/_build/html/_sources/intro.md

 I am familiar with GPU programming using ``OpenCL``.
 Currently, I am trying to learn some ``Rust``.

-I have no music theory education and do not play an instrument.
+Nor do I have any music theory education or play an instrument.
+I am a self-taught "music theorist".
 So this is a solid contrast to other great contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
 However, I am a big music lover, and I have always wanted to make my own music and never thought programming could lead me to this goal.